bglarkin/tallgrass_restoration_legacies/microbial_diversity.md

 <img src="microbial_diversity_files/figure-gfm/bm_test_age-1.png" style="display: block; margin: auto;" />

 Karla Ott’s field was almost exclusively dominated by big bluestem, possibly leading to a simpler microbial community.
+That field has too much leverage on this plot.
 Right now, my interpretation is that restoration strategies changed over time and although restored plant communities persisted, microbial communities simplified over time.
 Immediately after restoration, microbial diversity increased rapidly and was not sustained because the soil properties ultimately didn’t change very much.

 Site factors (soil type) are hard to tease out, but in later analyses we will try using measured soil chemical properties.

-## AMF (18S gene, 97% similar OTUs)
+## AMF (18S gene)

 Run the linear model and test differences among field types for diversity.